dhermes/tailsk8s/README.md

 - [Add a GCP GCE Instance to the Kubernetes Cluster][24]
 - [Cleaning Up][25]

-## Terms and Definitions

-- **Bare Metal**: this is primarily intended to mean "**not** virtualized", i.e. not running in someone else's data center.
-The expectation is that the reader has physical possession of a bare metal machine and can manually administer if e.g. networking or power completely fail

 ## References, Documentation and Motivation

 Over the **many** days of getting this off the ground, I leaned heavily on